 Spectre.css is a lightweight and responsive CSS framework for building modern and stylish web interfaces.
 It provides a clean and minimalistic design with a focus on simplicity and performance.
-Spectre.css offers a set of flexible and customizable components, utilities, and styles to help developers create visually appealing websites and web applications.
+Spectre.css offers a set of flexible and customizable components, such as grids, buttons, forms, and navigation elements, making it easy to create visually appealing websites.

 Alternatives: